-SETUP 😣 DEMOD FREQ: Sets the audio demodulation frequency.
-DEMOD FREQ 10GHz DEMOD MKR: Toggles the tracked marker on and sets the demod frequency to track the marker frequency.
-Use the "MARKER Menu" on page 3-45 to adjust the marker parameters.
-DEMOD MKR MARKER TRACKED: Selects which marker to track.
+DEMOD FREQ: Sets the audio demodulation frequency.

+DEMOD MKR: Toggles the tracked marker on and sets the demod frequency to track the marker frequency.
+Use the "MARKER Menu" on page 3-47 to adjust the marker parameters.

+MARKER TRACKED: Selects which marker to track.
 When DEMOD MKR is enabled, the demodulated frequency tracks the indicated marker.

-MARKER TRACKED Marker 1 - MODULATION: Selects the modulation type to demodulate the RF signal.
+MODULATION: Selects the modulation type to demodulate the RF signal.
 Available modulation types are AM, US Band (upper sideband), LS Band (lower sideband), FM Narrowband (6.25 12.5 and 25 kHz), and FM Wideband.

 AUDIO: Toggles the demodulated audio output (sound) on or off.
 The demodulation frequency must be within the current sweep for audio demodulation.
 Slide ON the toggle button to listen to the audio signal.
 Note that AM/FM audio demodulation cannot be used in conjunction with IQ Streaming or when the IQ streaming output port is set to Data Out.

-VOLUME VOLUME: Sets the percentage of audio output volume.
-25% RECORD DURATION: Sets the audio recording time.
+VOLUME: Sets the percentage of audio output volume.

+RECORD DURATION: Sets the audio recording time.
 The maximum recording time is approximately 27 hours, depending on available storage.

-RECORD DURATION 10s RECORD: Starts audio recording.
+RECORD: Starts audio recording.
 Recorded audio files (.wav) are saved to the Waves folder.
-Audio will be recorded for the recording duration or will stop when AUDIO is RECORD toggled off.
+Audio will be recorded for the recording duration or will stop when AUDIO is toggled off.

 SQUELCH LVL: Sets the RF threshold level for audio playback.
-This is typically used SQUELCH LVL -120dBm with weak or intermittent signals to mute the static sound when the signal is below the squelch threshold.
-PRESET SETUP 🧿 PRESET SETUP: Presets all the AM/FM audio setup parameters.
+This is typically used with weak or intermittent signals to mute the static sound when the signal is below the squelch threshold.

+PRESET SETUP: Presets all the AM/FM audio setup parameters.

+Figure 3-97.
+SETUP Menu (AM/FM Audio - RF Spectrum)

-Note For simultaneous audio demodulation and trace sweep, the set span must not be greater than the maximum capture bandwidth based on the installed bandwidth option (No option: 20 MHz; Option 103: 55 MHz; Option 104: 110 MHz) and the tuning range must not cross more than one internal local oscillator tuning points.
-These conditions will be indicated by a transient status message at the top of the display. ------ --
+For simultaneous audio demodulation and trace sweep, the set span must not be greater than the maximum capture bandwidth based on the installed bandwidth option (No option: 20 MHz; Option 103: 55 MHz; Option 104: 110 MHz) and the tuning range must not cross more than one internal local oscillator tuning points.
+These conditions will be indicated by a transient status message at the top of the display.

-3-21 AM/FM Modulation Measurement (Option 509)
+3-23 AM/FM Modulation Measurement (Option 509)

+To select AM/FM modulation measurements view go to main menu and press MEASURE > MEASUREMENT > AM/FM Audio, and select ALL MEASUREMENTS from the VIEW drop-down.
+The AM/FM modulation measurements are set up using the "SETUP Menu (AM/FM Audio - All Measurements View)" on page 3-124.
 The AM/FM modulation measurement evaluates the quality of the baseband signal retrieved from the modulated signal.
 The graphical representation of the baseband signal indicates the pattern of modulation depth/deviation versus frequency and time.